 It's the closest thing you'll find to a genuine Grand Prix racing machine on the road, be it two wheels or four.
-Its 250cc two-stroke motor produces in excess of 60 brake horses, giving it a specific output of 240 bhp per litre - more than the fastest MotoGP bikes and on a par with competitive Formula One engines.
+The Aprilia RS250's 250cc two-stroke motor produces in excess of 60 brake horses, giving it a specific output of 240 bhp per litre - more than the fastest MotoGP bikes and on a par with F1 engines.
 And it's the last one - the fire-breathing two-stroke racer-roadster is about to become extinct.
-The next batch of Aprilia RS250 road bikes will be the last - as the last bike of its type, it's the last chance to own one new.
+The next batch of Aprilia RS250 road bikes will be the last.
 Ever!!!!

 Around 40 years ago, the two-stroke engine came into its heyday.
-The engines were cheap to manufacture, and produced exceptional performance in comparison to four-strokes of equivalent capacity.
+Two-stroke engines were cheap to manufacture, the mysteries of reliability and metallurgy had been solved and they produced exceptional performance in comparison to four-strokes of equivalent capacity.

 For the last few years the Aprilia 250 has won every production race at the Australian titles and in some years has scored every POINT - i.e. it took all 15 point scoring places at all rounds of the title.
 There are almost as many changes to the motor than bits you'd recognise as Suzuki, with the resultant unit having the finest credentials ever to grace a 250 two-stroke roadster.

-Funnily enough, while the motor kicks hard over 8000rpm, it is not the motor that is most likely to catch the RS250 rider out - it's the brakes.
+Funnily enough, while the motor kicks like a mule once the revs climb over 8000rpm, it is not the motor that is most likely to catch the RS250 rider out - it's the brakes.

 With a dry weight of 140 kilograms and two 298 mm diameter floating disks on the front wheel, with two Brembo twin-piston callipres on each (with four differentiated diameter pistons), the front brake has more power than you'd have thought possible.
 Though it has loads of feel, it warrants immense respect because once you've become comfortable with the RS around the roads, you'll find yourself getting into corners with the back wheel OFF THE GROUND!!!